connctd/slate/source/includes/_apps.md

 Registers a new application

-**redirect_uris:** Array of redirect uris that are later on used in various flows
+**redirect_uris:** Required if you are planning to use the Authorization Code Grant Flow or Implicit Grant Flow.

 **scope:** Space separated list of scopes.
-The offline scope is necessary if a refresh token should be later on generated.
-You can see in a list of all available scopes within the *scopes* section
+The offline scope is necessary if a refresh token should be later on generated (for Client Credential Flow not required).
+You can see in a list of all available scopes within the *scopes* section.

-**public:** You have to set this to true if there exists the possibility of client secret disclosure (e.g. Android app might be decompiled).
-Apps with setting public=true will not be able to register action callback urls since the client_credentials grant type flow is required for that but which is deactivated due to security concerns with public apps.
+**public:** You have to set this to true if there exists the possibility of client secret disclosure (e.g. client secret is stored in Android app - the app might be decompiled).
+Apps with setting public=true will not be able to use the Client Credentials Flow is required due to security concerns with public apps.

 **visible:** If set to true any user can see your app (e.g. in an app store).
 If set to false only you can see the app.